1. Main points

 Weighting

 Single-site estimates in this release are weighted, ensuring estimates are representative of all single-site businesses.
-A detailed description of the weighting methodology and its differences to unweighted estimates is available in Business Impact of Coronavirus (COVID-19) Survey (BICS): preliminary weighted results.
+The characteristics of single-site businesses that responded within a certain region and wave can have an impact on subnational BICS estimates.
+A detailed description of the weighting methodology and its differences to unweighted estimates is available in our Business Impact of Coronavirus (COVID-19) Survey (BICS): preliminary weighted results.

-Weighted estimates for Scotland for businesses with 10 or more employees are available from the Scottish Government.
+The weighted estimates for Scotland for businesses with 10 or more employees are available from the Scottish Government website.

 Single-site sample